 Kings Send Another Number to the Rafters

 On Aug.
-21, 2006, the Kings announced they planned on retiring the No. 20 wore by Hockey Hall of Famer Luc Robitaille.
+21, 2006, the Kings announced they planned on retiring the No. 20 worn by Hockey Hall of Famer Luc Robitaille.
 The Montreal, Quebec native retired at the conclusion of the 2005-06 season after 19 seasons in the league.
 In his 14 seasons with the Kings, in three different stints, Robitaille scored 557 goals and 1,154 points in 1,077 games.

 Robitaille’s number was officially retired on Jan.
 20, 2007, in a ceremony before the Kings’ played the Phoenix Coyotes.
 He is one of six players to have his number raised to the rafters by the Kings.
-The others are Rob Blake (4), Marcel Dionne (16), Dave Taylor (18), Rogie Vachon (30), and Wayne Gretzky (99).
+The others are Rob Blake (4), Marcel Dionne (16), Dave Taylor (18), Rogie Vachon (30), and Wayne Gretzky (99), with Dustin Brown (23) being the next one after the Kings announced on July 26, 2022, that his number would be retired in a ceremony on Feb.
+11, 2023.

 Stars Make a Pair of Moves

 The Stars franchise was busy on this date, both before and after their relocation.
 On Aug.
 21, 1990, the Minnesota North Stars traded Ken Hodge Jr. to the Boston Bruins for future considerations.
 Hodge scored 30 goals in his first season with the Bruins.
 However, he played in just 67 games for the rest of his career, scoring eight goals.

 The future considerations turned out to be Jere Lehtinen.
 He made his debut with the Dallas Stars in 1995.
 He played 875 games for them over the next 14 seasons, scoring 243 goals and 514 points.
 He was a key member of the team’s Stanley Cup win in 1999.
 He was one of the most-respected two-way forwards in the league during his career.
 He won three Frank J. Selke Trophies for being the best defensive forward in the NHL.